wzzbzz/pickenchicken/README.md

 ## Development Progress

-This initial attempt used a custom MVC framework, implemented as a part of my ongoing struggle to comprehend Model / View / Controller aka MVC, which was a model I have always found severely lacking.
+This initial attempt is a Wordpress plugin which leverages the Wordpress MVC model I was trying to implement.

 ## Contributing